 It’s okay if all you think of Czech food is goulash and lightly flavored ales, I forgive you.
-It’s all I did too – and I’ve even visited once before.
+It’s all I did too – and I’ve even visited Prague before!

 This time though, I vowed it would be different.
-Less standing in the cold (visiting in November instead of January), more leisurely explorations of the beautiful Old Town.
-Fewer sips of Becherovka and bites of (admittedly delicious) cheap goulash, better flavors on my palate.
-By this point our trip, I wasn’t sure how to pick the right tour to enjoy the flavors and culture of Prague.
-Six months on the road had left me tired, and unsure where to even start.
+Unlike my first trip to Prague in January 2013, I wanted to plan less standing in the cold and more leisurely explorations of the beautiful Old Town.
+Fewer sips of Becherovka and bites of cheap goulash, and better flavors on my palate.
+By this point my four-month Europe trip in 2016, I wasn’t sure how to pick the right tour to enjoy the flavors and culture of Prague.
+Luckily, Google is a great resource, and the first tour I found looked promising: beer and tapas in Prague.

 The History of Beer & Tapas in Prague